 The Code does not prohibit an employer from voluntarily providing additional paid leave to its employees.
-There must be no element of bargaining or ‘agreement’ betweencovered entity and those that receive additional paid leave for this to be a compliant measure under the Code.
+There must be no element of bargaining or ‘agreement’ between theand those that receive additional paid leave for this to be a compliant measure under .

 The Code does not prohibit an employer from voluntarily making one-off (ex gratia) payments that result in the employee being paid in excess of their entitlements under an enterprise agreement.

 However, the Code has certain restrictions regarding ‘bargaining’ and making an ‘agreement’ that will not be registered by the.
-Accordingly, there must be no element of bargaining or ‘agreement’ between the and those that receive the additional payment.
+Accordingly, there must be no element of bargaining or ‘agreement’ between the Code covered entity and those that receive the additional payment.

 To be eligible to tender for Commonwealth funded, you must not be covered by an enterprise agreement that fails to meet the requirements of section 11 of the Code.
 The ABCC issues Letters of Compliance as evidence that an enterprise agreement has been assessed as compliant.

 The ABCC can also conduct a preliminary assessment prior to the agreement being approved by the Fair Work Commission.

 If you wish to vary an existing enterprise agreement to accommodate your COVID-19 response, the ABCC can expedite the assessment of your agreement.
 Submissions should:

 - note that the changes are sought in response to COVID-19; and

 - where the enterprise agreement variation has been approved by the Fair Work Commission, refer to the ABCC EA number that was allocated to you for any previous assessment provided.